nauam/Courses/docs/manual/job-workflows.md

 ## Workflow definition

-Workflows can be defined within the QW Control graphical console or as an XML or YAML document that is loaded to the server.
+Workflows can be defined within the Rundeck graphical console or as an XML or YAML document that is loaded to the server.

 The graphical console provides an authoring environment where steps